neduard/mkdg/README.md

 1. [Install Rust](https://www.rust-lang.org/tools/install)

-2. `cargo run -- --website-path demo` will compile the site to `dist/` and run a small server to view it locally
+2. `cargo run -- --website-path demo --serve` will compile the site to `dist/` and run a small server to view it locally

 3. Open http://localhost:8000/